godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

  ```

+2. Simulation setup

 Then you will have to modify the following variables in the boundary condition file COMP/lmdz.card

 - LMDZ_Physics=AP (l.8)
+- Modify the config.def_actuel by config.def_preind (l.46)
 -
 In the case of paleo simulation you migh need to modify the following lines as well :

+_(be sure you only change the 1st part of each line and keep the name of the 2nd file in the line as it is in the original lmdz.card )_

+__Example:__ (__PATH/mynew_TopoHR.nc__, Relief.nc), \

-- Modify the Relief.nc file, with a high resolution topography file (with masked bathymetry) (l.27)
+- Modify the relief file (Relief.nc), with a high resolution topography file (with masked bathymetry) (l.27)
-- Modify the landiceref.nc file, with the land-ice extension file (l.29)
+- Modify the land-ice file (landiceref.nc), with the land-ice extension file (l.29)
-- Modify the amipbc_sst_1x1.nc with a SST file suitable for paleo (it can be one from previous coupled simulation or just take the generic 4X or 2X file depending on the pCO2 you will use) (l.31)
+- Modify the SST file (amipbc_sst_1x1.nc) with a SST file suitable for paleo (it can be one from previous coupled simulation or just take the generic 4X or 2X file depending on the pCO2 you will use) (l.31)
-- Modify the amipbc_sic_1x1.nc with a SST file suitable for paleo (it can be one from previous coupled simulation or just take the generic 4X or 2X file depending on the pCO2 you will use) (l.32)
+- Modify the sea-ice file (amipbc_sic_1x1.nc) with a SIC file suitable for paleo (it can be one from previous coupled simulation or just take the generic 4X or 2X file depending on the pCO2 you will use) (l.32)
 - Uncomment the line relative to o2a.nc file (l.39) and modify it, with the o2a file you generated from the paleogeography

 _Generic SST and SIC files can be found here:_
 - PATH/BC_CM5A2/LMDZ/40Ma_ICE/sst_bc_clim_2X.nc